mtojek/package-registry/dev/import-beats/README.md

 The script requires few repositories (Kibana, EUI, etc.) to be present, but doesn't require to execute any of build targets.
 It depends only on the existing, version content, so simple `git clone` should be enough.

+### Package Repository

+The package repository is responsible for building packages - loading package data from sources (Beats modules, Kibana resources, etc.) and writing them to disk.
+It supports two types of beats - logs and metrics.

+#### Load input data from sources

+The script needs to visit and process input data from [beats](https://github.com/elastic/beats), generally logs and metrics modules.

+Starting with modules, it collects and processes information about module fields, release type, icons, screenshots, Kibana dashboards and docs.
+While browsing datasets content, it focuses on fields specific for the dataset, release type, ingestion pipeline, stream and agent configuration.

+##### Fields

+Fields are extracted from `fields.yml` files and divided into 3 buckets - ECS fields, module fields and package fields.

+##### Integration title

+The correct spelling makes better impression on users, so the scripts uses `title` property in the module fields as the proper form.
+Remember to adjust this value if working on the migration from Beats.

+##### Release type

+Values: _beta, experimental, ga_

+The value depends on definitions in module and dataset fields.
+The scripts determines the correct release type for dataset, depending on overall release status for module (e.g. dataset can't be annotated as GA if the entire module is in beta).

+##### Images: icons

+TODO

+##### Images: screenshots

+TODO

+##### Kibana dashboards

+TODO

+##### Documentation

+TODO

+#### Write package content to disk

+TODO

 ## Troubleshooting

 *Importing process takes too long.*